 DRS on each server provides routing information when switches cannot route the call in the local site and require intersite call routing information.
 An enhanced SIP protocol is used for communications between the switch and DRS.
-(See Figure 7 on page 28)
+(See Server Call Control and Media Communications)